jeastham1993/zero-to-production-rust/README.md

 ![](./assets/zero2prod-serverless-architecture.png)

 Subscriber data is stored directly in DynamoDB, as well as subscription confirmation tokens.
-When a confirmation token is stored, a Lambda function listens to the DynamoDB stream and send confirmation emails to users.
+When a confirmation token is stored, Amazon EventBridge Pipes reads from the DynamoDB stream and stores a message in an Amazon SQS queue.
+A Lambda function reads from the queue and sends the email to the new subscriber.

-When a newsletter issue is sent, newsletter body contents is stored in S3 (to handle large newsletter contents) and a pointer is stored in DynamoDB.
-A second Lambda function is listening to the DynamoDB stream for Newsletter records to send out newsletter emails.
+When a newsletter issue is sent, newsletter body contents is stored in S3 (to handle large newsletter contents) and a pointer is stored in DynamoDB.An Amazon EventBridge Pipe is reading from the DynamoDB stream and storing a message in an AmazonSQS queue.
+A second Lambda function is listening to the queue send out newsletter emails.
 Both email sending functions are in the same Rust application to share the logic for sending emails.
 Think of this as an email-sending microservice.

 ## Distributed Tracing